 I-35 Georgetown to Round Rock Project

 I-35 serves as the backbone of the local, regional and national transportation network.
-It is also one of the most congested roadways in Texas and has a higher crash rate than the statewide average for urban interstates.
+It is also one of the most congested roadways in Texas and has a much higher crash rate than the statewide average for urban interstates.

 As one of the fastest growing regions in the country, a lack of mobility on I-35 from Georgetown to Round Rock threatens the economic livelihood and viability of our cities and state.
 Not only is traffic congestion inconvenient but it also negatively impacts our quality of life and creates safety issues, delays emergency response times, and increases vehicle emissions.